thedesignatedgeek/thedesignatedgeek.github.io/_posts/2023-04-29-Tkinter-TNotebook-Tricks-1.md

 You can see the selected tab now has a darker gray background with white text, the inactive tabs are a sort of orange background with black text and the active tab (the one the mouse pointer is hovering over) is a light gray with back text.

+I've created a repository [here](https://github.com/thedesignatedgeek/TNotebookStyling1) with the source code for this post.

 That's it for this time, but there will be more Tkinter tricks for the TNotebook in my next post.

 Until we type again, Enjoy life, be safe and keep coding!